-Results presented here reconcile 30+ years of efforts to determine growth for P. filamentosus in the Hawaiian Archipelago, including previously unreported tagging data with, to estimate holistic growth parameters spanning much of the life history of the species.
+Results presented here reconcile 30+ years of efforts to determine growth for P. filamentosus in the Hawaiian Archipelago, including previously unreported tagging data, to estimate holistic growth parameters spanning much of the life history of the species.
 Growth estimates from data collected in the Main Hawaiian Islands did not differ from those reported from populations in the Northwestern Hawaiian Islands, though they do differ from those elsewhere in the species’ range.
 These findings are consistent with broad genetic homogeneity in the species throughout the Hawaiian Archipelago (Shaklee and Samollow 1984, Gaither et al. 2010, 2011).
 Parameter estimates derived from integrative models that incorporated additional length frequency and length-at-age data were better able to predict growth.
-These parameters were highly consistent those derived by radio-isotopic composition of otolith material and counts of otolith microincrements and annuli by Andrews et al. (2012) and those fit only with annuli data without constraint to L∞ by Ralston and Miyamoto (1983).
+These parameters were highly consistent with those derived by radio-isotopic composition of otolith material and counts of otolith microincrements and annuli by Andrews et al. (2012) and those fit only with annuli data without constrainting L∞ by Ralston and Miyamoto (1983).

 An underlying assumption when using mark-recapture methodologies to estimate growth is that the act of tagging does not disrupt the growth of the individual.
-Estimates of individual growth between marking and recapture are highly consistent between the results of this study and those that have exclusively utilized a direct aging approach.
+Estimates of individual growth between marking and recapture in this study are consistent with studies that have exclusively utilized a direct aging approach.
 Had surgical implantation of marker tags disrupted individual growth, one would anticipate recapture sizes consistently less than those predicted with growth parameters from otolith-based studies.
 This was not the case.

 Estimated von Bertalanffy parameters underestimated growth in the largest fish.
-We speculate this may be the result of dimorphic growth between sexes and should be accounted for in future attempts to refine growth parameters for the species.
+We speculate this may be the result of dimorphic growth between sexes, where only one sex attains the largest sizes.
+Sex should be accounted for in future attempts to refine growth parameters for the species.
 The recapture rate in this study was approximately 10%.
-Low recapture rates may have been the result of large population sizes, trap shy behavior of individuals following tagging, or high mortality of tagged individuals due to predation, barotrauma, or other factors of disproportionate mortality.
+Low recapture rates may have been the result of large population sizes, hook shy behavior of individuals following tagging, or high mortality of tagged individuals due to predation, barotrauma, or other factors of disproportionate mortality.
 The effort to obtain each data point was roughly ten times that required by other approaches, however analysis of data is substantially less involved than some other methods and describe observed growth, useful for validating growth estimates.

 Acknowledgements